sayiho/Richy/README.md

 ## Curent version

-The most recent version is _0.36_Alpha which brings:
+The most recent version _0.38_Alpha brings:
-- Added ability to search for movie that it is not in your library using 'movie search (the name of the movie) for example 'movie search the terminator'
+-Added colorama instead of class with colours as colorama has wider range of options.
+-New data.json file which has all the local commands for Heinrichy.
+-Changed how Heinrichy shows schedule so it is updated every time it wants to show it.

 ## Installation
 After downloading Heinrichy, fill in the config file where the values say 'default' (you can also change some other